-Each advisor in the Careers & Welfare team is fully qualified in guidance, support and welfare advice, with a huge amount of experience helping students just like you.
+Each advisor in the Student Careers Service is fully qualified in guidance, support and welfare advice, with a huge amount of experience helping students just like you.
 We’re fully accredited to the national matrix quality standard, which means you’ll always receive the best, highest quality advice and assistance from us.
 We work closely with a range of departments in the college, but most importantly, we can help you with confidential and impartial information and advice.
 So whatever might be troubling you, or whatever you need help with, we’re the people you can turn to.

 How we can help you